Walcu-Engineering/mongoose-track-changes/README.md

 to work with this standard.
 And as we were seeking for performance, if we stored the path in the MongoDB dotted format, we had to convert from [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901) format to the MongoDB dotted format, losing some performance.

-When we though about publishig this plugin, we though to support both formats, but we wanted to keep things simple (eventhough the implementation of the core concepts of this plugin is not simple at all).
+When we thought about publishig this plugin, we thought to support both formats, but we wanted to keep things simple (even though the implementation of the core concepts of this plugin is not simple at all).

 ### This looks cool.
 Where can I read more information about the implementation?
 You can read the code and the comments where many of the tricky and dark magic things are explained through the comments.